depp/unrez/README.md

 Only a subset of QuickDraw pictures are supported.
 This is because QuickDraw pictures can be very complex.
 Internally, they consist of a series of opcodes for drawing commands.
 You could create a picture in code by recording drawing commands and having QuickDraw play them back later.

 Almost none of that is supported.
 Unrez looks for an opcode with a bitmap, and extracts the bitmap.

-Unrez also only supports certain bitmap opcodes.
-There is no support for monochrome bitmaps.
-However, Unrez can correctly extract 8-bit, 16-bit, and 32-bit bitmaps, both packed and unpacked.
+UnRez has been tested with 1-bit, 8-bit, 16-bit, and 32-bit images.